DataFire/Integrations/integrations/generated/appveyor/README.md

   * modelState `object`: When present, this property is a map of property names in the format

 ### GroupName
-* GroupName `string` (values: Account, BuildEnvironment, Environments, Projects, Roles, User, Users)
+* GroupName `string` (values: Account, BuildEnvironment, Deny, Environments, Projects, Roles, User, Users)

 ### GroupPermissions
 * GroupPermissions `object`